Ashley Hayes, Deputy Tax Collector

 1 ONLINE at the Town website www.wilmotnh.org.
 Payoff amounts are shown on the tax kiosk as are last year’s payments for tax purposes.

 This is a fee-based service provided by Invoice Cloud.
 For electronic check (ACH/EFT) transactions, the service fee is only $0.95.
 For credit card transactions, the service fee is either $1.95 or 2.95% of the transaction amount, whichever is greater.
-These fees do not go to the town but to the provider.
+These fees do not go to the town but to the processor.

 2 MAIL.
 Send us the remittance portion of your invoice with your payment in the form of a check.
 Include a self-addressed, stamped envelope if you would like a receipt sent to you.